WaelOGC/futureSelfapp/docs/11-payments-and-billing.md

 ### Principles of Security, Transparency, and Reliability

 **Security Principles**:
-- No sensitive payment data stored directly in Future Self systems
+- No sensitive payment data stored directly in FutureSelfApp systems
 - Payment data is tokenized and handled by secure payment gateways
 - All payment communications are encrypted
 - Payment authentication is required for all transactions